jack-richards/bptf-autopricer/README.md

 - **Automated Pricing:** Automatically generates item prices using [backpack.tf](https://backpack.tf/) listing data, ensuring a profit margin and performing various sanity checks.

 - **Baseline Comparison:** Compares generated prices against those from [Prices.tf](https://github.com/prices-tf) - disregarding prices that go over percentage thresholds configured.

+- **Trusted/Blacklisted Steam IDs:** Prioritises listings from trusted bots, and filters out untrusted bots when calculating prices.
+Fully configurable.

+- **Excluded Listing Descriptions:** Filters out listings with descriptions containing configured keywords.
+Useful for removing listings from calculations that include special attributes, such as spells.

+- **Filters Outliers:** With a sufficient number of listings, filters out outliers from the mean.
+Removes listings with prices that deviate too much from the average.

 - **API Functionality:**
   - *Add and Delete Items:* The API can be used to add or remove items for the auto pricer to track.